wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires August 28, 2015                [Page 9]
+Contavalli, et al.     Expires September 22, 2016               [Page 9]

-Internet-Draft        Client Subnet in DNS Queries         February 2015
+Internet-Draft        Client Subnet in DNS Queries            March 2016

    LENGTH restrictions indicated in the incoming query from its client.